 News & Press

-Integrated, multi-sectoral and adapted to the specificities and constraints of each territory, this approach is implemented in close coordination with the authorities of each country and the G5 Sahel Executive Secretariat.
-It articulates the logics of security, consolidation and prevention and pays increased attention to the most vulnerable people, women and youth, their education, training, social and economic integration, to give them confidence in the future.
+Integrated, multi-sectoral and adapted to the specificities and constraints of each territory, this approach is implemented in close coordination with the authorities of each country.
+It articulates the logics of security, consolidation, and prevention and pays increased attention to the most vulnerable people, women and youth, their education, training, social and economic integration, to give them confidence in the future.

-The choice was also based on the diagnoses of the RRA (Risk and Resilience Assessment) study, led by the World Bank and the result of a collective mobilisation of the Sahel Alliance to rethink the contribution of development to peace and the prevention of violent conflicts in the Sahel.
+These zones reflect a dual focus on conflict ares and prevention areas.
+The choice was based in particular on the diagnoses of the RRA (Risk and Resilience Assessment) study, led by the World Bank and the result of a collective mobilisation of the Sahel Alliance to rethink the contribution of development to peace and the prevention of violent conflicts in the Sahel.

-This research has made it possible to precisely identify the risk factors in these areas and to formulate recommendations for addressing them.
-It is important to note that while the ATI targets priority areas, this is not to the detriment of interventions in other areas/regions of the G5 Sahel countries.
+It is important to note that while the ATI targets priority areas, this is not to the detriment of interventions in other areas/regions of the Sahel countries.

 The 10 target areas have been characterised in three typologies (secure, consolidate, prevent).
 This implies that, depending on the situation encountered – in particular the security situation – at the territorial level, and its evolution, security, stabilisation and development actions can be tackled successively or form a “nexus”.
 In the latter case, the phases are combined and the actors intervene simultaneously, taking care to ensure the coherence and if necessary the adaptation of the actions implemented.